Det här är en svensk tiger: The cover

 The cover of the book was designed by Tomas Arfert.

 During the spring and summer of 2020, the book received attention due to the cover of the book which is a parody/satire of Bertil Almqvist's drawing En svensk tiger for the SIS (Statens Informationsstyrelse, The State's Information Board) during World War II.
 Almqvist's drawing represents a blue and yellow tiger.
 Beredskapsmuseet claimed that Flam's version was plagiarism.

-Flam's version depicts the same blue and yellow tiger, winking and raising its right paw with an armband on its left paw featuring a swastika.
+Flam's version depicts the same blue and yellow tiger, winking and raising its right paw with an armband on its left foreleg featuring a swastika.

 In June 2020, Flam was prosecuted for copyright infringement regarding the cover.
 On 11 June 2020, the police seized 2,282 copies (1.5 tons) of the book's third edition directly from the warehouse of Samizdat Publishing AB in Bromma.

 Beredskapsmuseet claimed damages of originally (SEK) 250,000, which was later increased to SEK 1.5 million, as well as a fine for repeated use of the banned version of the cover.

 The Court for Intellectual Property and the Market at Stockholm District Court, ruled on 5 August 2020 that the book seizure was still in action.
 However, The Court of Appeal for Intellectual Property and the Market lifted the seizure on 13 August 2020.

 The verdict came on 9 October 2020, where Flam was acquitted by a unanimous court with reference to the parody exception Flam commented on the verdict together with Johan Westerholm and Liselott Agerlid in an episode of his podcast.